Orbitale/CmsBundle/README.md

         ttl: 300
 ```

-It uses Doctrine Result Cache so you need to activate it to:
+It uses Doctrine Result Cache so you need to activate it:

 ```yml
     doctrine: